Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 2

 - Seattle has earned 44 points (20-8-4) in its 32 games that finished with a one-goal margin.

-- Seattle has earned six points (2-10-2 record) this season when scoring exactly two goals .
+- Seattle has six points (2-10-2) when scoring exactly two goals this season.

-- The Kraken have scored more than two goals in 60 games, earning 102 points from those contests.
+- The Kraken have scored three or more goals in 60 games, earning 102 points from those contests.

-- This season, Seattle has capitalized on a lone power-play goal in 31 games and registered 43 points with a record of 20-8-3.
+- Seattle has scored a single power-play goal in 31 games this season and has recorded 43 points from those matchups.

 - When outshooting its opponent this season, Seattle is 36-18-4 (76 points).